 - Library Journal: [A] triumph.
 Swanson is a name to be considered among the likes of Gillian Flynn, Chris Pavone, and Laura Lippman."
 Read the full starred review here.

 - Publishers Weekly: "...[s]tunning...Swanson uses exquisitely rendered characters and an intricately woven plot to explore the cultural and political fallout of WWII, as well as the changing role and limited rights of women in the mid-20th century.
 This intoxicating slow burn builds to a conclusion rife with shocking reveals."
 Read the full starred review here.

 - RT Book Reviews: "A mixture of family saga and mystery, this novel delivers on both fronts."
 Read the full review here.

-"Richly atmospheric and beautifully detailed, The Glass Forest is a suspenseful literary tale of love and betrayal, marriage and motherhood that unfolds from the perspectives of three very different women during a unique time in history, which is as much about the secrets these women kept from each other, as it is about the truths they kept from themselves."
-(Kimberly McCreight, New York Times bestselling author of Reconstructing Amelia and Where They Found Her)
+- "Richly atmospheric and beautifully detailed, The Glass Forest is as much about the secrets these women kept from each other, as it is about the truths they kept from themselves."
+(Kimberly McCreight, NYT bestselling author of Reconstructing Amelia and Where They Found Her)

-"Atmospheric and unsettling, The Glass Forest depicts, with razor sharp edges, the walls we don't see until we find ourselves trapped within them—and the chilling, emotional panorama of the view from the inside looking out."
+- "Atmospheric and unsettling, The Glass Forest depicts, with razor sharp edges, the walls we don't see until we find ourselves trapped within them."
 (Jessica Strawser, author of Almost Missed You)